larissaissabron/WPG_paleo_oaks/README.md

 #  Oak Paleoecology in the Willamette Valley-Puget Trough-Georgia Basin (WPG) Ecoregion

+EDIT (April 2026): The spatial data file for the WPG ecoregion is out of date.
+I am working on creating an updated product.

 ## Report

 This project was created as part of a Directed Studies (GEOG590) course at the University of Victoria in Spring 2025.
 The [report is available here](https://drive.google.com/file/d/1SN4DHByaYFkYafmgy1T__xvP760O6J0R/view?usp=drive_link).